+GO SOLO

-GO SOLO - Shave your head/cut your hair for sponsorship - Declutter and donate Spring clean and sell your clutter - Get sponsored to give up treats, wine or even your phone
+- Shave your head/cut your hair for sponsorship - Declutter and donate Spring clean and sell your clutter - Get sponsored to give up treats, wine or even your phone

+NON-PHYSICAL

-NON-PHYSICAL - Bake sale in the office, at school or in your community - Afternoon tea invite some friends round and serve up tea for a donation - Ask local businesses to donate prizes and hold a raffle
+- Bake sale in the office, at school or in your community - Afternoon tea invite some friends round and serve up tea for a donation - Ask local businesses to donate prizes and hold a raffle

 AT SCHOOL OR WITH COLLEAGUES

 - Dress down day or get everyone to wear a special colour for a day.
 Maybe our logo colours of red and blue

 - Get quizzical join with friends or colleagues and challenge them to a quiz

 - Lunchtime challenge

 maybe a static bike ride,

 virtual row or mountain climb

 MAKE IT SEASONAL

 We all have special times of the year - why not pick your favourite time of the year as a theme for your fundraising.

-For more ideas to do at home, alone or with family, friends and colleagues, visit: teenagecancertrust.org/get-involved/fundraise-us
+For more ideas to do at home, alone or with family, friends and colleagues, visit:

+teenagecancertrust.org/fundraise

 BOOST YOUR FUNDRAISING

 The more money you raise, the more support we'll be able to provide to young people facing cancer.
 Whether you're taking on a fundraising challenge or are getting your workplace together to fundraise, here are some tried and tested tips to boost your impact!

-WWW.TEENAGECANCERTRUST.ORG

-Brand it up

-If you need branded materials to support your fundraising like banners and posters, contact our friendly Supporter Care Team on 020 7612 0370 or email them at hello@teenagecancertrust.org

 Shout about it

 A bit of buzz always helps get the money rolling in.
 Tell your family, friends and colleagues what you're doing and spread the word at work, school or in your local area.
 Try asking your local newspaper or radio station for a shout-out as well.

 Ask for sponsorship

 One of the easiest ways to boost your fundraising is to ask friends, families, neighbours, and colleagues to donate.
 And don't be afraid to keep asking along your fundraising journey, provide updates and progress to help update your sponsors and give more opportunity to donate.
 You'll be surprised how many people will have told themselves "I'll get around to donating later".

 Ask your employer

 Some organisations will match your personal donations or the money you raise for charity.
 It's an easy way to double your money.
 Check with your employer or HR department to find out - if this is something they offer, ask them to give us your unique supporter reference number so we can add their funds to your total.
 Give us a call or email if you don't know your supporter reference number.

 Get social

 Post about your fundraising on social media - and tag us.
 We'd love to see your photos, videos and updates.

+TEENAGE

 Boost your online fundraising

 An online fundraising page like JustGiving or Enthuse, is a great way to take donations, track how much you've raised and keep your supporters updated.

 But how can you make your page stand out?